snimmagadda1/s11a.com/content/06-04-2021/index.md

 }
 ```

-In the above snippet, we're definine a job called `coolBatchJob` and kicking it off with a single step.
+In the above snippet, we're defining a job called `coolBatchJob` and kicking it off with a single step.
 That step is coming from a method `stepA()` that returns an object of type `Step`.

 Many batch pipelines consist of multiple steps with triggers and even conditional logic.
 The builder allows us to define this with ease.
 For example, the following demonstrates how the builder is used to detail conditional logic.
-The pipeline runs a "happy path" of `stepA` followed by a seqence of steps in `flow1()` and `flow2()`; however, we've also defined an alternate step to run if `stepA` returns an ending status of `NOTIFY`:
+The pipeline runs a "happy path" of `stepA` followed by a sequence of steps in `flow1()` and `flow2()`; however, we've also defined an alternate step to run if `stepA` returns an ending status of `NOTIFY`:

 ```java
 @Bean